postgres-ai/docs/docs/how-to-guides/administration/data/dump.md

     - `port`: database server port
     - `username`: database user name
     - `password`: database master password (can be also set as `PGPASSWORD` environment variable of the Docker container)
-- Set proper version in Postgres Docker images tags (change the images itself only if you know what are you doing):
+- Set proper version in Postgres Docker image tag (change the images itself only if you know what are you doing):
-    - `provision:options:dockerImage`
-    - `retrieval:spec:logicalRestore:options:dockerImage`
-    - `retrieval:spec:logicalDump:options:dockerImage`
+    - `databaseContainer:dockerImage`

 ## Run Database Lab Engine
 ```bash